proxors/azure-cloud-ops/README.md

-## CloudOps Blog
+## IT Blog
-This site serves to help guide Azure Architects on their journey to Azure and share some lessons learned and what questions you should start asking.
+This website serves to help keep track of learning topics.
 #### whoami?

-I'm an Azure Cloud Solution's Architect in @microsoft.
+Intro TBD.

 ##### Disclaimer